hn/bsh-home-appliances/README.md

 [bsh-dbus-logger.pl](bsh-dbus-logger.pl) is an older approach to interpret D-Bus traffic.

+### Web

+The [bsh-dbus-analyzer.html](bsh-dbus-analyzer.html) is a convenient tool designed for quick D-Bus hex dump analysis.
+It is a client-side application that runs fully in the browser and can be accessed directly through [this link](https://html-preview.github.io/?url=https://github.com/hn/bsh-home-appliances/blob/master/bsh-dbus-analyzer.html).

 ### Home Assistant / ESPHome

 [bsh-dbus-wm14s750.yaml](bsh-dbus-wm14s750.yaml) is a ESPHome config file to integrate the washing machine in Home Assistant: